finos/rune-dsl/documentation/rosetta-modelling-component.md

 Rosetta also has operators that are designed to function on lists

-- `contains` - every element in the right hand expression is = to an element in the left hand expression
+- `contains` - returns true if every element in the right hand expression is equal to an element in the left hand expression
-- `disjoint` - true if no element in the left side expression is equal to anu element in the right side expression
+- `disjoint` - returns true if no element in the left side expression is equal to anu element in the right side expression
 - `count` - returns the number of elements in the expression to its left
-- `(all\any) = (<>, < etc)`
+- (`all`/`any`) combined with comparison operators (`=`, `<>`, `<` etc) - compares a list to a single element or another list

-If the contains operator is passed an expression that has single cardinality that expression is treated as a list containing the single element or an empty list if the element is null.
+If the `contains` operator is passed an expression that has single cardinality, that expression is treated as a list containing the single element or an empty list if the element is null.

-The grammar enforces that the expression for count has multiple cardinality.
+The grammar enforces that the expression for `count` has multiple cardinality.

-For the comparison operators if either left or right expression has multiple cardinality then either the other side should have multiple cardinality or `all` or `any` should be specified.
-(At present only `any` is supported for `\<\>` and `all` for the other comparison operators.
+For the comparison operators, if either left or right expression has multiple cardinality then either the other side should have multiple cardinality.
+Otherwise if one side's expression has single cardinality, `all` or `any` should be used to qualify the list on the other side.
+At present only `any` is supported for `<` and `>` and only `all` for the other comparison operators.

 The semantics for list comparisons are as follows: